freebasic/fbfrog/readme.txt

 - Are forward declarations/references handled correctly?
 Consider merging the {STRUCT|UNION|ENUM}FWD into one since in FB they'd all be emitted as the same code anyways?!
-- Bitfields
 - Nested named structs
 - Proc/array typedefs should be solved out automatically where possible, and removed otherwise. (e.g. if the proc typedef is always used in a pointer context, then include the pointer in the typedef)
 - Array initializers can be emitted as struct initializers: static int a[10] = { 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 };
-- char array/string initializer would need special handling: static char s[10] = "hello";
+- char array should be translated to zstring * N: static char s[10] = "hello";
+    dim shared s as zstring * 10 => "hello"

 - CPP/#define handling:
     * ## merging missing support for lots of tokens, e.g. 1##. or .##0 or -##> or =##=
     * macro params named after keywords?
     * parentheses around macro params should be preserved (can use a flag on the AST node)

-- Const folding etc. has issues with 32bit/64bit, using Longint internally, so e.g. ~(0xFFFFFFFF) comes out as &hFFFFFFFF00000000 instead of &h0.
+- Const folding etc.
+  - has issues with 32bit/64bit, using Longint internally, so e.g. ~(0xFFFFFFFF)
+    comes out as &hFFFFFFFF00000000 instead of &h0.
 Need to respect C number literal dtypes & sizes.
   - Don't crash on (INT_MIN / -1) or (INT_MIN % -1)
-- Const folding probably also doesn't handle unsigned relational BOPs properly since it only does signed ones internally
+  - Need to handle unsigned relational BOPs properly
+  - Only need to evaluate #if expressions, nothing else. gcc/clang calculate
+    #if expressions at 64bit, even supporting unsigned.
+I.e. literals here
+    need to be treated as long long instead of int.
+  - Should all the 32bit C op results go through clng(), similar to how relational C op results already go through - negations?
+Because FB ops work differently and it may matter in some cases but probably not in most.

 - #include foo.h  ->  #include foo.bi, if foo.bi will be generated too
 - #include stdio.h -> #include crt/stdio.bi, for some known default headers